-This appears in the CAM Plot list as its own format:
+This appears in the CAM Plot list as its own format.
+Layer processing and combination is as per a regular plot.

 Outputting to ZIP Format

 Should you wish to save the whole set of manufacturing exports to a compressed ZIP file, you can do this in the CAM Plot dialog.
 On the Plot Settings page, there are three check boxes: